The Dementia Research Advisory Team (PPI)

 - Improving the way the results are shared by coming up with ways to best tell the public about the research in easy-to-understand terms.
 The public want to know what happens in research but it needs to be communicated in a way that is easy to understand and accessible.

-We are grateful to Genomics Medicine Ireland and PPI Ignite TCD for their continued support with developing our PPI activities.
+We are grateful to the PPI Ignite Network for their continued support with developing our PPI activities.